bekircbc/basic-mongo-api/READMe.md

 # starting

+       npm run dev

+# parsing json

+      app.use(express.json())

-- for adding book data to mongodb "npm run import"
+# getting data to mongodb

-- for starting server "npm run dev"
+      npm run import

+- in cli/importBooks.js

 # CRUD with mongo

 ## get

+- in server.js

 ## post

+- in server.js

 ## put

+- in server.js

 ## delete

+- in server.js

 ## patch

+- in server.js